ericklein/air_quality/readme.md

 	- #DEBUG log formatting fixes
 	- Time fixes
 		- [I][P3]082521: quasi clock generates two messages every 10 seconds instead of one -> dependent on code and processor, # of messages dependent on times through loop within the 1ms
 		- [Q]100220: time; Every five minutes we are generating a "Transmitting NTP request"? -> Expected behavior, any time a timelib function is used, timelib is checking and potentially synching to time provider.
-In this case, a time string was being generated associated with each mqtt log entry, causing the sync
+In this case, a time string was being generated associated with each mqtt log entry, causing the sync.
+Also, MQTT reconnect is set for 5 minutes, and MQTT reconnect (see bug) is driving NTP request
 		- [I][P3]111020: time; How do we better handle Daylight vs. Standard time? -> Switched to UTC time for logging, switched timeString to properly formatted zuluDateTimeString
 		- [I][P3]092020: time; If time isn't set by NTP, DEBUG and SDLOG have errors -> zuluDateTimeString inserts "time not set" instead of UTC time if NTP not defined
 	- [I][P2]112820: sdlog; data logged to SDLOG is not uniquely identified -> room and UTC time attached to readings